Ni2thin/XStream/README.md

 1. Push the repo to GitHub (already at https://github.com/Ni2thin/XStream.git).
 2. On Vercel, create a project from that repo.
 3. Add an Environment Variable `VITE_API_BASE_URL` with your public backend URL.
+If you skip this, the frontend will assume the API is available under the same origin at `/api/...`, so configure a reverse proxy/rewrites accordingly.
-4. Ensure your backend’s CORS list includes `https://xstream-five.vercel.app` (already configured in `backend/main.py`).
+4. Ensure your backend’s CORS list includes your Vercel domain (see `backend/main.py`).